 • If receiving care with our counseling staff, please inquire about options for a virtual appointment while you are ill.

-Notify your close contacts, and encourage them to take a home test if they have symptoms, or schedule an appointment with our Nurse Practitioner for evaluation.
+Notify your close contacts and encourage them to take a home test if they have symptoms or schedule an appointment with our Nurse Practitioner for evaluation.
 Otherwise, close contacts who are asymptomatic should wear a mask and perform a home test as early as day 5 after their last known exposure if concerned about COVID-19.
 It’s a good idea to keep a few home test kits handy for this purpose.
-Health Services does not hand out home test kits but will supply them to the Residence Halls if there is a surplus from the Health Department.
+Health Services does not hand out home test kits at our clinic but will supply them to the Residence Halls if there is a surplus from the Health Department.
 Our clinic is only authorized to perform COVID-19 testing on symptomatic individuals through an appointment with our Nurse Practitioner.

 If you are well enough to do so, please keep up with your studies while recuperating from your illness.
-Work with your professors as they are easily approachable and will work with you directly to keep you caught up.
+Work with your professors, as they are easily approachable and will work with you directly to keep you caught up.
 They want you to succeed and not fall behind!
 If you still have questions regarding when to safely return to class even after utilizing the CDC’s Isolation and Exposure calculator and other resources, then give us a call to schedule a virtual appointment with our Nurse Practitioner.
-You will be guided as to your next steps in returning to work and/or school.
+You will be guided on your next steps in returning to work and/or school.
 If virtually meeting with our Nurse Practitioner, we MUST have proof of your positive home COVID-19 test.
 Visit your Medicat Patient Portal for instructions on how to do so.
-Be sure to legibly write your name, date of birth and test date onto the cassette or card.
-You are also required to report your home test result to the State of Maryland COVIDLINK website.
-This immediately connects you with additional resources to feel better quicker in addition to tracking infection trends within our community.
+Be sure to legibly write your name, date of birth, and test date onto the cassette or card.
 Please note that Health Services does not share your healthcare information with professors or any department on campus except under a few special circumstances and with a signed Release of Information form.
 Please email or call the Director of Health Services if this could apply to you.
-We cannot speak with parents regarding your illness or a medical excuse/note for class if you are over the age of 18 years.
+We cannot speak with parents regarding your health care unless you are incapacitated.

-Any “return to work/school” note received from an off-campus provider (e.g., ER, urgent care, PCP, Health Department, pharmacy drive-thru) can be shared with Office of Student Success Services (OS3) directly by you.
+Any “return to work/school” note received from providers (campus Health Services, ER, urgent care, PCP, etc.) can be shared with the Office of Student Success Services (OS3) directly by you, if desired.
 These notes typically verify only basic information such as the date(s) you were evaluated and when you are clear to return to class.

 Deborah Bello, RN, Director of Health Services 240-895-4289

 Respiratory infections are easily transmitted in congregate settings like residence halls, and St. Mary’s College of Maryland is trying to contain the spread.
 Therefore, you will need to complete the required isolation period as guided by the CDC.
-Additionally, best practice is that you leave campus to do so.
-If that is logistically impossible, the Offices of Residence Life and Health Services is allowing you to isolate in your own room through the duration of your isolation period.
-The good news is that in most cases, only a 5-day isolation period is required with DAY 0 being the onset of symptoms.
-Most students are already close to completion by the time they test themselves.
+Additionally, the best practice is that you leave campus to do so.
+If that is logistically impossible, the Offices of Residence Life and Health Services are allowing you to isolate in your own room through the duration of your isolation period.
+The good news is that in most cases, only a 5-day isolation period is required, with DAY 0 being the onset of symptoms.
+Most students are already close to completion by the time they test and feel better.

 Danielle Brush, Office of Residence Life 240 895-4207